ReunMedia/twig-utilities/README.md

 ## Development

-Run `composer functional-test-server` to start a test server.
+Run `composer dev` to start a test server.
 The code is located in `tests/functional/TwigUtilities`.